A sure sign

 Primary – when natural lactase production decreases in response to a decreased intake of dairy products in the diet.
-This doesn’t usually occur before adulthood and is usually associated with cultural groups where dairy products are not a regular food in the adult diet.
+This doesn’t usually occur before adulthood and is usually associated with cultural groups where dairy products are not

 Secondary – a temporary intolerance that is the result of gut damage – from a stomach bug or infection, undiagnosed coeliac disease or a long course of antibiotics, for example.

 Congenital – an extremely rare, genetic form of the condition where babies are born without, or with very low amounts of, lactase.

 Lactose intolerance may also occur in babies born prematurely because their small intestine is not developed enough at birth.
 It usually improves as babies get older.

 Symptoms of lactose intolerance